awsdocs/amazon-rds-user-guide/doc_source/custom-setup-orcl.md

 ### Create your IAM role and instance profile manually<a name="custom-setup-orcl.iam"></a>

+Configuration is easiest when you use CloudFormation\.
+However, you can also configure IAM manually\.
+For manual setup, you create the following resources:
-For manual setup, you create an IAM instance profile named `AWSRDSCustomInstanceProfile-region`, where *region* is the AWS Region where you plan to deploy your DB instances\.
-You also create the IAM role `AWSRDSCustomInstanceRole-region` for the instance profile\.
-You then add this role to your instance profile\.
++ An IAM instance profile named `AWSRDSCustomInstanceProfile-region`, where *region* is the AWS Region where you plan to deploy your DB instances\.
++ An IAM role `AWSRDSCustomInstanceRole-region` for the instance profile\.

-The following section explains how to perform the task without using CloudFormation\.
+The following steps show how to create the instance profile and role and then add the role to your profile\.

 **To create the RDS Custom instance profile and add the necessary role to it**